 Lee Majors is an actor best known for his lead roles in the TV series The Six Million Dollar Man (1974-1978) and The Fall Guy (1981-1986).

 So, tell me, Merlin, do you know Roman Gabriel?

-Roman Gabriel (b.
-1940) was a quarterback for the Los Angeles Rams and the Philadelphia Eagles in the 1970s.
+Roman Gabriel was a quarterback for the Los Angeles Rams and the Philadelphia Eagles in the 1970s.
 He and Merlin Olsen were teammates in L.A. for ten years.

 [Sung.]
 Movin on up …

 A line from the theme song to the TV sitcom The Jeffersons, which aired from 1975-1985.
 Sample lyrics: “Well we're movin on up/To the east side/To a deluxe apartment in the sky …”

 “Weezy” was George Jefferson’s nickname for his wife Louise on the sitcom The Jeffersons (see previous note).